dwill81/azure-network-protocols/README.md

 Step 13: Back in Wireshark, filter for RDP traffic only (tcp.port == 3389)

-Observe the immediate non-stop spam of traffic.
+Step 14: Observe the immediate non-stop spam of traffic.
 This traffic seems to be nonstop because the RDP (protocol) is constantly showing you a live stream from one computer to another, therefor traffic is always being transmitted.